Kevin-s-Team/DAI-2022-UDP-Orchestra/README.md

 ### Task 5: package the "auditor" app in a Docker image

 #### How do we validate that the whole system works, once we have built our Docker image?
+En faisant quelques essais testant particulièrement les fonctionnaliés requises et ...
 En utilisant les scripts fournis pour valider le laboratoire ^^

 ## Conclusion